 2.3 Nomination committees

-When Catella Fonder is among the major shareholders in a company, we should exercise shareholder influence by having representatives on the nomination committees of portfolio companies, provided that the holding is long-term and deemed capable of creating added value for unitholders.
+When Catella Fonder is among the major shareholders in a company, we should, where applicable, exercise shareholder influence by having representatives on the nomination committees of portfolio companies, provided that the holding is long-term and deemed capable of creating added value for unitholders.
 Nomination committee tasks include evaluating the current board of directors, nominating candidates for chairman of the board and other directors and proposing fees to directors, the chairman, committee members and committee chairs.
-The nomination committee also proposes the election of the auditor and auditor's fees.
+The nomination committee also proposes the election of the auditor and auditor’s fees.

 2.4 Cooperation and taking positions on ownership issues